Anupriya1729/Blog-Application/README.md

 Database Used- SQLite
 Hosted on free hosting site - pythonanywhere.com
 </pre>
 SQLite is Django's default database, you can also use other databases like-PostgreSQL, MySQL, and Oracle, without disturbing the models .
-Just by changing the settings.py file

 <pre>
 Features offered by this website-